-(1) For fiscal year 2021, All Other Compensation includes dividend equivalent units ("DEUs") issued in conjunction with special cash dividends declared and paid on May 28, 2021 and December 8, 2021.

-The DEUs are subject to the same vesting schedule as the underlying previously granted restricted stock unit ("RSU") awards.
+For fiscal year 2021, All Other Compensation includes dividend equivalent units ("DEUs) issued in conjunction with special cash dividends declared and paid on May 28, 2021 and December 8, 2021.
+The DEUs are subject to the same vesting schedule as the underlying previously granted RSU awards.
 All Other Compensation specifically includes: